 Course Withdrawal Guidelines

-Students are permitted to withdraw from a course during the Fall and Winter semesters until the end of the eighth week of the semester.
+Students are permitted to withdraw from a course during the Fall and Winter semester modules until four weeks into each module.
 During Short Term, students are permitted to withdraw from a course until the second day of classes.
 Students withdrawing from a course in this manner will have no notation on their transcript.
 Students are not permitted to withdraw from a course (without approval) if doing so will reduce their course load to less than a full-time status (considered three or more credits total during the Fall and Winter semesters with no less than one credit per module and one credit during Short Term).

 Students are expected to be aware of deadlines for course withdrawals and to make decisions by the appropriate deadlines regarding their course enrollments.
 In turn, faculty are responsible for providing feedback to students on an ongoing basis regarding their course grades and progress.

 The College recognizes that circumstances beyond the control of the student may occasionally require a student to consider dropping a course or courses beyond the established deadlines or withdrawing to a credit load below the minimum required to be considered a full-time student.
 In the interest of fairness and equity to all students, the reasons for such withdrawals must be limited in scope.
 As such, late withdrawals or requests to reduce a course load below the minimum, are only possible in the case of (a) debilitating and documented medical or psychological conditions or (b) unanticipated and documented personal emergencies beyond the control of the student.
 Although faculty and staff may recommend that a student consider withdrawing from a course, it is the responsibility of the student to initiate and complete the process outlined below.

 The Office of Student Support and Community Standards and each student’s Student Support Advisor are available to assist students with questions about withdrawals, to help navigate this process, and to provide referrals to on-campus resources for additional support.